 - A current resume/vita and two letters of recommendation.

 - Evidence of Institutional Review Board clearance if necessary.

-Suggested places to present your research locally: (please contact the organizations you are interested in working with for more information)
+Suggested places to present your research locally:

 The Soderegger Symposium, NMU Archive's Lecture Series, The Maritime Museum, The Iron Industry Museum, The Marquette Regional Museum, NMU's Science on Tap, The Historical Society of Michigan, The U.P.
 History Conference, Peter White Public Library, Michigan Historical Society Publications, The Chronicle of Michigan History.

 Please contact the organizations you are interested in working with for more information.